|

 away in the building’s underbelly and the movers celebrated

 their success.
 The one-mile trip took seven hours.
+It took three

 more years of fundraising (including fundraisers by the local